erdilS/Port-Windows-11-Xiaomi-Pad-5/README.md

 > [!CAUTION]
-> **❗For everyone not using latest drivers and UEFI you MUST update or reinstall Windows and use the [latest release](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/tag/Drivers) (v2501.27)❗**
+> **❗If you are using drivers and UEFI older than v2501.27, you MUST update or reinstall Windows using the [latest release](https://github.com/remtrik-stuff/MiPad5-Windows-Releases/releases). ❗**
+> ***Please note that updating existing installations is possible and may work, but not recommended by the developer.***
 >
 > **Otherwise you have a constant risk of your UFS DYING AT ANY TIME NO MATTER WHAT!**
 >